bitcoin-dev-project/bitcoiner-intro-to-rust/18_decoding_legacy_transaction.md

 ...
 ```

-If we try running this now, you might get a compiler error that looks something like this:
+If we try running this now, we will get a compiler error that looks something like this:

 ```console
 error[E0599]: no function or associated item named `new` found for struct `CoreWrapper` in the current scope